PrincetonUniversity/AutoSVA/README.md

      /*AUTOSVA
      fifo: in -IN> out
-     [INFLIGHT_IDX-1:0] in_transid = fifo.buffer_head_r
+     [INFLIGHT_IDX-1:0] in_transid = fifo.buffer_head_reg
-     [INFLIGHT_IDX-1:0] out_transid = fifo.buffer_tail_r
+     [INFLIGHT_IDX-1:0] out_transid = fifo.buffer_tail_reg
      */

  Then we run the autosva tool, what will generate the formal testbench called 'ft_fifo':

-     python autosva.py -f fifo.v -x XPROP -tool sby
+     python autosva.py -f fifo.v -x XPROP -tool sby      #For SymbiYosys python autosva.py -f fifo.v -x XPROP -tool jasper   #For JasperGold

+(To target JasperGold, use -tool jasper instead of -tool sby)

- Then we run the formal property verification tool, in this case SBY.
+ Then we run the formal property verification tool.
 We use the run script to run the fifo FT

-     ./run.sh fifo
+     source run_sby.sh fifo   #For SymbiYosys
+     source run_jg.sh fifo    #For JasperGold

- To watch the waveforms of a Counterexample (CEX) we used
+ To watch the waveforms of a Counterexample (CEX) in SBY we use

      gtkwave ft_fifo/FPV_prv/engine_0/trace.vcd &